 They have many application areas such as agriculture, land-cover mapping, damage assessment associated with natural hazards and urban planning.
 They are, however, limited to cloud-free conditions and daytime operation.

 Measurements may be used to infer a wide range of parameters, including sea- and land-surface temperature, snow and sea-ice cover and cloud cover.
 They supply an important source of data on processes in the biosphere, providing information on global vegetation and its variation through the seasons – important for identifying areas of drought and early warning of food shortages.

-Launched in 1995, ERS-2's instrument package includes the Along Track Scanning Radiometer (ATSR), which is made up of an infrared radiometer and a microwave sounder.
-It is used for measuring sea-surface temperatures, cloud-top temperatures and vegetation monitoring with a swath of 500 km and 1×1 km spatial resolution.
+Launched in 1995, ERS-2's instrument package included the Along Track Scanning Radiometer (ATSR), which is made up of an infrared radiometer and a microwave sounder.
+It was used for measuring sea-surface temperatures, cloud-top temperatures and vegetation monitoring with a swath of 500 km and 1×1 km spatial resolution.

-Launched in 2002, Envisat is the largest Earth observation satellite ever built.
-It carries 10 instruments, one of which is the Medium Resolution Imaging Spectrometer (MERIS).
-MERIS has 15 spectral bands and a ground spatial resolution of 300 m, MERIS achieves global coverage of Earth every three days.
+Launched in 2002, Envisat was the largest Earth observation satellite ever built.
+It carried 10 instruments, one of which was the Medium Resolution Imaging Spectrometer (MERIS).
+With its 15 spectral bands and a ground spatial resolution of 300 m, MERIS achieved global coverage of Earth every three days.

-Envisat also carries the Advanced Along-Track Scanning Radiometer (AATSR), with 1 km ground resolution and 500 km swath width.
+Envisat also carried the Advanced Along-Track Scanning Radiometer (AATSR), with 1 km ground resolution and 500 km swath width.
 It was designed primarily to measure sea-surface temperature.